Updated: Oct 15

 · The influence of community activism

-Arcus Foundation helps to manifest these aspects by supplying hundreds of thousands of dollars per year to various institutions around the world—including the APA—to drive the ideology of “gender identity.”
-The purpose is to create a structure that organizes new terminology and new categories of humans based on an expanded definition of human sex, including people’s individual interpretations of their sex.
-“Gender identity” ideology allows for the opening of markets in identities based on sexual orientation and expressions, as it violates the physical boundary between male and female.
-So far, this violation is cosmetic only, a façade only made possible with modern technology, drugs and surgeries.
-With advances in medical technology—especially regarding genetic manipulations such as CRISPR—and the normalization of this breach, potentially greater encroachments to human sex, and humanity itself, loom large.
+Arcus Foundation helps to manifest these aspects by supplying hundreds of thousands and often millions of dollars per year to various institutions around the world—including the APA—to drive the ideology of “gender identity.”
+The purpose is to create a structure that organizes new terminology and categories of humans based on an expanded definition of human sex, including people’s individual interpretations of their sex.
+“Gender identity” ideology allows for the opening of markets in identities based on sexual orientation and expressions, as it violates the physical boundary between males and females.
+So far, this violation is cosmetic only, a façade only made possible with modern technology, drugs, and surgeries.
+With advances in medical technology—especially regarding genetic manipulations such as CRISPR—and the normalization of this breach, potentially more significant encroachments to human sex, and humanity itself, loom large.

 The writers and researchers of the APA’s gender identity report conflate “transgenderism” with transsexualism and transvestitism (p.
 37) and falsely evolve it into the necessity of medical care (p.
 38).
-Though the report acknowledges that disorders of sexual development (intersex) are part of this spectrum of new identities, and the LGBTQ+ acronym, the assessment was that it was too complex to add to the report.
+Though the report asserts that disorders of sexual development (intersex) are part of this spectrum of new identities and the LGBTQ+ acronym, they claimed the assessment was too complex to add to the report.